casedone/metaprompt-with-openai/README.md

 ```shell
 pip install -r requirements.txt
 ```
 - You will need an OpenAI API key because we would use GPT-4o.
-You simply put your API key in the file `openai_key.txt`.
+You simply put your API key in the file `secret/openai_key.txt`.

 ## Sharing & Crediting